Personal profile

 Professor Giancarlo Biagini joined Liverpool School of Tropical Medicine (LSTM) in 2001, following postdoctoral positions at the University of New South Wales, Sydney and the University of Cambridge.
 He was appointed Head of the Department of Tropical Disease Biology in 2020 and became Pro Vice-Chancellor for Research and Innovation in 2023.

-His research has been supported by over £70 million in competitive funding from major funders including Medical Research Council, Wellcome Trust, EU, Innovate UK and Leverhulme.
+His research has been supported by over £70 million in competitive funding from major funders including the Medical Research Council, Wellcome Trust, EU, Innovate UK and Leverhulme.
 He has held three personal fellowships and published in excess of 100 peer-reviewed articles, along with patents for novel antimalarial and anti-tubercular compounds.

 Research interests